miaulez/miaulez.github.io/_posts/2022-01-04-thm-cmess-writeup.md

 ![](/assets/images/thm/cmess/25.png)

-For me, this looks like an easy privesc, since we have write permission in our own home folder, we can abuse the wildcard (*) to get a reverse shell as root on the box, let’s see that in action. :)
+For me, this looks like an easy privesc, since we have write permissions in our own home folder, we can abuse the wildcard (*) to get a reverse shell as root on the box, let’s see that in action. :)

 ![](/assets/images/thm/cmess/26.png)